yiannisp1822/python-challenge-1/README.md

 # python-challenge-1
-Module 2 challenge
+**Module 2 challenge**

 ## Author
-This project was created by Yiannis Pagkalos.
-Feel free to contact me at yiannis.pagkalos@gmail.com with any questions or feedback.
+Yiannis Pagkalos.
+If you have any questions or feedback, feel free to contact me at yiannis.pagkalos@gmail.com.

-Variety Food Truck Ordering System
+**Food Ordering System**

 This is a Python-based food ordering system.
 It allows users to select menu items from various categories such as Snacks, Meals, Drinks, and Dessert, specify quantities, and then calculates the total cost of their order.